This page in brief

 The New Testament we read today is translated from copies of the originals.
 The copies don’t always agree, so how do we know if the text we read is what was originally written?

-Scholars have studied this question intensively, and, while there are many uncertainties, these are relatively minor and some clear conclusions can be drawn.
+Scholars have studied this question intensively, and, while there are many uncertainties, some clear conclusions can be drawn.
+I have tried to avoid the viewpoints of christian apologists on the one hand and sceptical apologists on the other, and have tried to outline the middle ground of scholarship.

 Background facts

-The New Testament contains 27 ‘books’ that were originally written quite separately, all in the first century CE.
-It was only compiled into the volume we call the New Testament several centuries later.
+The New Testament contains 27 ‘books’ that were originally written as separate documents, probably all in the first century CE.
+They were only compiled into the volume we call the New Testament several centuries later.
 Jesus probably spoke in Aramaic, but the Bible was written in Greek.

 The copying process

-The original documents were written in the period from about 45 CE to 95 CE, in ink on papyrus, and such documents don’t last very long.
-Copies were made by hand, and copies made of the copies, and so on.
-Eventually the originals perished along with many of the copies, and the text is constructed from the surviving copies.
+The original documents were most likely written in the period from about 45 CE to 95 CE, in ink on papyrus.
+Such documents can last for centuries, but if they are well-used, they tend to become worn or lost much sooner.
+There were no printing presses, so scribes made copies by hand, and copies were made of the copies, and so on.
+Eventually the originals perished or were lost, along with many of the copies, and the text we have today is constructed from the surviving copies.

 Surviving copies

-More than 5,600 Greek manuscripts of part or all of the New Testament have been discovered.
-The earliest of these (a few verses from John’s Gospel) is often said to date from about 125 CE plus or minus 25 years, which is possibly only 30 years after it was first written (however it may possibly be somewhat later, say mid second century).
+More than 5,000 Greek manuscripts of part or all of the New Testament have been discovered.
+The earliest of these, a few verses from John’s Gospel designated by the Institute for New Testament Research (INTF – see below) as P52, is assessed as being copied in the second century – INTF gives the dates 125-175 CE.
+This is only 30-80 years after John’s Gospel was written.
 The earliest complete New Testament manuscripts date from about 350 CE, with complete copies of most books somewhat earlier.
 In addition, there are around 20,000 manuscripts in Latin and other languages.
-Most of the copies we have are, naturally, more recent, from about the 10th to the 15th centuries when printing replaced manual copying.
+Most of the document copies we have are, naturally, more recent, from about the 10th to the 15th centuries, when printing replaced manual copying.

-This is an unprecedented number of copies, and no other ancient writing comes anywhere near it.
-The closest is Homer’s Iliad, with almost 1,800 copies.
-For most classical works, only a few hundred manuscripts survive.
-The gaps between the original and the earliest copy are typically hundreds of years compared to about 40 years for the New Testament.
+This is an unprecedented number of copies, and no other comparable ancient writing comes anywhere near it.
+The closest is Homer’s Iliad, with almost 2,000 copies, the oldest probably dated several centuries after Homer’s writing.
+For most classical works, including the historians Tacitus, Josephus, Thucydides, Pliny, Livy, Julius Caesar and Herodotus, only a few hundred manuscripts (or less) survive, and the gaps between the original and the earliest copy are typically hundreds of years.
+(For a relatively recent attempt to summarise these figures, see The Bibliographical Test Updated, Christian Research Institute, 2013.)

 Comparing copies to determine the original text